 The herbarium is a core facility of NTBG’s Science and Conservation Department based on Kauai, Hawaii, and encourages use of specimens and data for research, education, art and communication, and welcomes enquiries and collaborations.

-The herbarium is a scientific reference collection of permanently preserved plant specimens and include nearly 90,000 herbarium specimens focused primarily on the plants of the Hawaiian Islands and areas of the tropical Pacific (primarily Polynesia, Micronesia and Melanesia) with ca. 86% of the collections from these areas.
+The herbarium is a scientific reference collection of permanently preserved plant specimens and include more than 96,000 herbarium specimens focused primarily on the plants of the Hawaiian Islands and areas of the tropical Pacific (primarily Polynesia, Micronesia and Melanesia) with ca. 86% of the collections from these areas.
 The oldest collections date back to 1837.
 The collections include native, cultivated, and invasive vascular plants species as well as bryophytes, lichens, marine algae and fungi.

 The herbarium serves as a scientific resource for all of NTBGs five gardens and five preserves as well as all governmental organizations and NGOs involved in conservation in Hawaii and beyond.
 Herbarium PTBG is the second largest herbarium in Hawaii with a very active collection program, primarily based on Kauai as well as in relation to major flora projects across the Pacific (Marquesas Islands, Samoa and Micronesia) – between 1-2000 new specimens are added to the collection each year.
 In addition the herbarium houses vouchered carpological, seed, wood and spirit collections.